darix/dovecot-sieve-antispam-rspamd/README.md

 - dovecot config dir: `/etc/dovecot`
 - all sieve files: `/usr/lib/dovecot/sieve/`
 - all sieve pipe scripts: `/usr/lib/dovecot/sieve-pipe/`
-- config assumes all mailboxes are child of `INBOX`; so `INBOX/Spam` is used for the spam folder.
+- default config assumes all mailboxes are child of `INBOX`; so `INBOX/Spam` is used for the spam folder.
 All mailboxes named `Trash` or end in `/Trash` (including `INBOX/Trash`) are considered trash, i.e. moving mails from Spam to trash doesn't learn them as ham.